magento/merchdocs/src/catalog/categories-category-products.md

 |Operator|Specifies the operator that is applied to the attribute value to meet the condition.
 Unless an operator is specified, `Equal` is used as the default.
 Options: Equal / Not equal / Greater than / Greater than or equal to / Less than / Less than or equal to / Contains|
 |Value|Specifies the value  the attribute must have to meet the condition.|
 |Logic|The Logic column is used to define multiple conditions, and appears only when an additional condition is added.
 Options: OR / AND|

+{:.bs-callout-info}
+The quantity of configurable product with child options is calculated by combining all the salable child product quantities.
+For example, if you have a configurable product _Nona Fitness Tank_ with purple, red, and yellow color options and different quantities of each, the parent product (Nona Fitness Tank) quantity is a combined salable quantity of the purple, red, and yellow color child products.

 | Control  | Description  |
 |----------|--------------|